canyilmaz9/javapath/README.md

 Combination formula
 C(n,r) = n! / (r! * (n-r)!)

+## Harmonic Numbers

+It can be shown to diverge using the integral test by comparison with the function 1/x.

 ## ProgramToCalculateExponents

 Create a program in Java that calculates exponents with the values entered by the user using the "For Loop".